Aneurysm: Treatment

 Historically, the treatment of arterial aneurysms has been limited to either surgical intervention or watchful waiting in combination with control of blood pressure.
-At least, in the case of abdominal aortic aneurysm (AAA), the decision does not come without significant risk and cost, hence, there is a great interest in identifying more advanced decision-making approaches that are not solely based on the AAA diameter, but involve other geometrical and mechanical nuances such as local thickness and wall stress.
+At least, in the case of abdominal aortic aneurysm (AAA), the decision comes with significant risk and cost, hence, there is a great interest in identifying more advanced decision-making approaches that are not solely based on the AAA diameter, but involve other geometrical and mechanical nuances such as local thickness and wall stress.
 In recent years, endovascular or minimally invasive techniques have been developed for many types of aneurysms.
 Aneurysm clips are used for surgical procedure i.e. clipping of aneurysms.

 Intracranial

 There are currently two treatment options for brain aneurysms: surgical clipping or endovascular coiling.
 There is currently debate in the medical literature about which treatment is most appropriate given particular situations.

 Surgical clipping was introduced by Walter Dandy of the Johns Hopkins Hospital in 1937.
 It consists of a craniotomy to expose the aneurysm and closing the base or neck of the aneurysm with a clip.
 The surgical technique has been modified and improved over the years.

-Endovascular coiling was introduced by Italian neurosurgeon Guido Guglielmi at UCLA in 1989.
+Endovascular coiling was introduced by Italian neurosurgeon Guido Guglielmi at University of California, Los Angeles in 1989.
 It consists of passing a catheter into the femoral artery in the groin, through the aorta, into the brain arteries, and finally into the aneurysm itself.
 Platinum coils initiate a clotting reaction within the aneurysm that, if successful, fills the aneurysm dome and prevents its rupture.
 A flow diverter can be used, but risks complications.